Skip to content

 A server room is area or room specifically designed and allocated to store IT equipment, including servers, storage, and network devices on your premises.

-Companies must invest in environmental cooling systems, fire suppression, uninterruptible power supplies, security, and airflow planning.
+Companies must invest in environmental cooling systems, power system(including UPS and Battery), fire suppression, security, and airflow planning.
 The most significant benefit of on-premises server room is business' control over facilities.
 With this complete control, business can manage the various aspects of their assets including decide when to invest in new resources or expand business’ capabilities by adding new equipment.
 Having control over facilities also means that your team's workload will be pretty high.
 It includes monitoring facilities to continuously observe whether the equipment is functioning properly.
 Since the IT equipment is highly sensitive to temperature and humidity, the server room should maintain specific level of temperature and humidity.
 Without this, IT equipment not only process business workloads but also being shortened their lifecycles, leading to increased investment and operating costs.
 Up-front spending is significant when you invest in your own on-site servers.
 It's generally difficult to know how much capacity you'll need for growth.
 This means you could purchase a system that's either more powerful than you need or that isn't able to grow as your data needs expand.

 Setting up a server room space in an office space, business may have limitations of scalability of IT equipment due to their dependency on the capacity and performance of the buildings they are located in for power and cooling.

-Data Center (Data centre)
+Data Center (Data Centre)

 A data center is an entire building that is wholly used to facilitate a large amount of IT equipment.
 The biggest differences from server room are scale, scalability, and efficiency.
-A data center not only provides the basic functions of uninterruptable power supply and temperature and humidity control to ensure the operation of IT equipment but also offers scalability.
+A data center not only provides the basic functions of power system and temperature and humidity control to ensure the operation of IT equipment but also offers scalability.
 The importance of scalability is increasing, as workloads that consume a significant amount of power, such as artificial intelligence and autonomous driving, are rapidly growing.

 data centers are classified based on their scale, ownership, and technical usage.
 There are three main types of data centers, including enterprise, commercial(colocation), and edge data centers.